Authorization for Auth0

 At runtime

 At runtime, your application should verify the signed access token it receives from Auth0 after the user authenticates.
 Before accessing a protected resource, your application should make a call to the Aserto Authorizer, passing it the user context (typically in the form of the access token), policy context, and resource context.
-The Aserto Authorizer uses the powerful OPA decision engine to quickly make an authorization decision based on this data, which the application can use in order to gate the request and fail it if the user is not authorized to make it.
+The Aserto Authorizer uses the powerful OPA decision engine to make an authorization decision in milliseconds based on this data, which the application can use in order to gate the request and fail it if the user is not authorized to make it.

 Auditing authorization decisions

-The Edge Authorizer architecture
+The Authorizer architecture

-- Policies from your policy registry
+1. Policies from your policy registry

-- Users, attributes, and roles from Auth0, supplemented with application-specific information stored in the Aserto directory3.
-Resource context passed by in your application
+2. Users, attributes, and roles from Auth0, supplemented with application-specific information stored in the Aserto directory

 Integrating Auth0 with Aserto allows you bridge the gap between authentication and authorization creating an end-to-end Auth solution.